-Projects may not achieve more than 18 points unless they can demonstrate that their designed EUI is less than or equal to 40 kBtu/sq.ft.
-The intent of this limitation is to ensure that the school is well-insulated and well-designed with right-sized mechanical systems before energy production from renewable energy systems contributes to additional energy use reductions.
+Projects may not achieve more than 18 points unless they can demonstrate that their designed EUI (before renewables) is less than or equal to 40 kBtu/sq.ft.
+The intent of this limitation is to ensure that the school is well-insulated and well-designed with right-sized mechanical systems before energy production from renewable energy systems contributes to offsetting the energy use.
 Projects where this EUI is prohibitively difficult to achieve must use a Criteria Interpretation Request and submit documentation supporting their claim in order to pursue an exemption.
 The threshold for exemption will be limited to projects in the more extreme climates of the Northeast Region and renovation projects with limited scope.